ajinkyakolhe112/training-data-analyst/data-engineering-gcp-1.x/Data Engineering Certification Preparation Suggestions.md

 # Study guide for Data Engineering certification

-Steps for preparation
+# Steps for preparation
+## Part 1: Essential
 1. Lectures
-2. Labbs
+2. Labs
-3. SLides
+3. Slides
-4. Docuemtnation
+4. Docuemtnation: Concepts

+## Part 2: Extra Just in Case
+1. Documentation.
+How To Guides & Tutorials

 ### Essential Products to study